Most Performance Problems are Systemic

 - Profit erosion appears before its cause is visible

-These patterns are typically recognized only after performance has begun to slip.
+These patterns are recognized only after performance has begun to slip.

 Drift is the gap between the performance a business is capable of producing and the results it actually delivers.

-In many cases, this erosion remains accepted longer than necessary.
+This erosion is often accepted longer than necessary.

 How Operating Clarity Governs Performance